Takiro/easy-romfilter/README.md

 ### Is this for me?

-If you have downloaded a huge rom collection from your favorite source and you want to automaticaly filter for just the languages you want and store them in an easy to search manner, than this is definately for you.
+If you have downloaded a huge rom collection from your favorite source and you want to automatically filter for just the languages you want and store them in an easy to search manner, than this is definitely for you.

 ### What is this?